Drake Library to Celebrate Landscape Completion

 Visitors to the southeast corner of the library property will find new access points from State St. and the library’s parking lot leading to the south terrace.
 Permeable paving provides landing pads off the terrace steps and in a small patio on the north side of the adjacent bowling alley.
-These features are connected by a permeable paver footpath and limestone stepping stones through the prairie landscape.
+These features are connected by a permeable paver footpath aligned by a teak bench every 50 yards.
 The paver surfaces and a bioswale infiltrate rainwater runoff serve to reduce soil erosion and keep rainwater out of the storm sewer system.

 “We have been very pleased with the design work and landscaping efforts of Forever Green, Inc. of Coralville during the initial phases of the project and with the installation of hardscape features and plantings by VanTomme Concrete and Landscaping of Grinnell this past spring,” said Kennett.
 “Now, we are looking forward to developing the learning environment and programming to complement the south prairie landscape.”

 In addition to private funds and grants received earlier in the $90,000 campaign, the landscaping project recently received $4,000 from a second Watershed Improvement Review Board (WIRB) grant through the Iowa Watershed Improvement Fund with support from the Iowa Department of Agriculture and Land Stewardship (IDALS), Division of Soil Conservation towards the implementation of permeable paver practices.
 The library’s maintenance budget will cover lawn care and mowing where necessary.